nuggets :: little bits of the season in photos and words about the last week

 Last Wednesday we packed our bag(s), quickly dashed over to the bookmobile to pick up our library books and then headed to the big city with our friends to have a proper adventure.

 With all three kids + three adults excited about our much anticipated trip to the ballet, we started it all off with a bit of afternoon frolicking at the Koret Children's Park.
 What an amazing place!
 The kids gently walked down the path and as the park unfolded before them, they took off running and didn't look back.
+There were concrete slides and the requisite cardboard pieces strewn about for easy grab-n-go action.
+Ocean wave sculptures, pyramid-shaped rope climbing contraptions, swing sets, jungle gyms - all there for the kids to explore and enjoy.

 All of that good energy releasing fun was by design, as we were headed to the Hayes Street Grill for a very civilized dining experience with the children.
 Dinner was delicious and the coffee flavored ice cream at the end of our meal helped jolt the kids from their post-park energy crash.